 You’ll be able to download an mp3 file on the webinar page

-In this session I’ll show you how to do a quick survey of home and school environments to uncover obstacles to listening.
+In this session you’ll also learn how to do a quick survey of home and school environments to uncover obstacles to listening.

-Plus I’ll show you how to build your relationship with children, so they will want to listen to you.
+Plus you’ll discover how to build your relationship with children, so they will want to listen to you.

-In this instant webinar you’ll get a gift, plus you’ll be able to send me your questions for a personal reply.
+In this instant webinar you’ll get a gift, and you’ll be able to send me your questions for a personal reply.

 I look forward to having you in this instant webinar session.
 See you in a jiffy!